 Finding flatshares in the UAE

-Flat-sharing is forbidden by law in the United Arab Emirates unless the landlord has given his consent in writing (in the contract).
-Therefore you need to be careful.
+Flat-sharing is illegal in the United Arab Emirates unless the landlord gives consent in writing in the contract.
 You can usually find flatshares via word of mouth or social media.
 Sometimes, information on flatshares is available on local community center boards.

 How to rent a property in the UAE